 - an aggregate amount of loans given for income generation should not be less than 50 percent of the total loans given by the MFIs;

-- loan is repayable on weekly, fortnightly or monthly installments depending on the choice of the borrower.
+- The loan is repayable in weekly, fortnightly, or monthly installments depending on the choice of the borrower.

 Thus, by satisfying all the above conditions any non-banking finance company can perform the operations of a micro-finance institution.

-*The Qualifying Assets are those assets which have a considerable period of time to be ready for its intended use or sale.
+*The Qualifying Assets are those assets that have a considerable period of time to be ready for their intended use or sale.

 Pre-condition for NBFC-MFI license application

 - NBFC-MFI shall not take the deposit.
-It should be non-deposit taking NBFC.
+It should be a non-deposit-taking NBFC.

-- Maintain NOF minimum of Rs.5 crore (In case of NBFC-MFIs registered in the North Eastern Region of the country, it shall maintain of Rs.
+- Maintain a NOF minimum of Rs.5 crore (In case of NBFC-MFIs registered in the North Eastern Region of the country, it shall maintain Rs.
 2 crores)

 - “Qualifying assets” shall not be less than 85% of its net assets.

-- Minimum 50% of the loan should be given for productive purposes.
+- A minimum of 50% of the loan should be given for productive purposes.